-In this paper, we identify our observable universe living on some D-branes which nucleate in the asymptotically $\text{AdS}_5\times T^{1,1}$ background.
-In Sec. \ref{D3-nucle}, we compute the effective action for the D3-brane and then obtain the Friedmann equation describing its expansion at the late time at the zero order of string length.
-We show that at this order no self-gravity accelerates the expansion of the D3-brane corresponding to the vanishing cosmological constant on its worldvolume.
+In this paper, we identify our observable universe living on some D-branes that nucleate in the unstable background mentioned above.
+In Sec. \ref{D3-nucle}, we compute the effective action for the D3-brane and then obtain the Friedmann equation describing its expansion at the late time at the leading order of string length.
+We show that at this order, no self-gravity accelerates the expansion of the D3-brane corresponding to the vanishing cosmological constant on its worldvolume.
 In Sec. \ref{alp-corr}, we consider stringy corrections up to the order $\alpha'^2$, leading to a positive cosmological constant $\sim$ (string length/AdS radius)$^4$.
 In this way, if the string length is small enough and the AdS radius is large enough, the stringy corrections can lead to a tiny cosmological constant as observed by the experiments.
 However, there is a relation between the observed 4D Planck scale and the parameters of the string length and the AdS radius.
-Hence, the ratio (string length/AdS radius)$^4$ is small enough, leading to the observed value of the 4D cosmological constant, only in the case that the spatial curvature of the D3-brane world volume is positive.
+Hence, the ratio of the string length to the AdS radius is small enough, leading to the observed value of the 4D cosmological constant, only in the case that the spatial curvature of the D3-brane worldvolume is positive.

 Considering the SM fields and the fields beyond the SM that can propagate in the extra dimensions can provide solutions for puzzles in cosmology and particle physics \cite{Ponton2011}.
-Hence, in Sec. \ref{D5-nucle}, we explore the nucleation of a probe D5-brane which wraps on a compact two-dimensional manifold of $T^{1,1}$ with two-torus as an example without loss of generality.
-The nucleation of the D5-brane in the asymptotically $\text{AdS}_5\times T^{1,1}$ background that has only the non-zero four-form potential requires to turn on the field strength two-form on its worldvolume and some D3-branes dissolving in the D5-brane.
-We show that the stringy corrections are essential to yield a 4D dS vacuum and the field strength two-form must be large enough to produce a tiny cosmological constant.
+Hence, in Sec. \ref{D5-nucle}, we explore the nucleation of a probe D5-brane which wraps on a compact two-dimensional manifold of $T^{1,1}$ with a two-torus as an example without loss of generality.
+The nucleation of the D5-brane in the background that has only the non-zero four-form potential requires turning on the field strength two-form on its worldvolume and some D3-branes dissolving in the D5-brane.
+We show that the stringy corrections are essential to yield a 4D dS vacuum, and the field strength two-form must be large enough to produce a tiny cosmological constant.